Search Film Collections

 Daughter of Dawn was filmed in the summer of 1920 in the Wichita Mountains of southwest Oklahoma, and featured an all-Indian cast of more than 300.

-The film was believed lost for many years until a copy recently resurfaced.
+The film was believed lost for many years.
 OHS has worked to preserve and restore this historic silent film.